NetApp/harvest/docs/dashboards.md

 ## Creating a Custom Grafana Dashboard with Harvest Metrics Stored in Prometheus

 This guide assumes that you have already installed and configured Harvest, Prometheus, and Grafana.
+Instead of creating a new Grafana dashboard from scratch, you might find it more efficient to clone and modify an existing one.
+Alternatively, you can copy/paste an existing dashboard's panel from an existing dashboard into your new one.

 Harvest collects a wide range of metrics from ONTAP and StorageGRID clusters, which are documented [here](https://netapp.github.io/harvest/latest/ontap-metrics/).
 These metrics can be used to create dashboards in Grafana.